Dr. Andrew Costa | Research Director | firstname.lastname@example.org

 Sarah Penhearow | Research & Education Assistant | email@example.com

-Sarah is a fourth-year BSc Kinesiology (2019) candidate pursuing a Pre-Health Professions Option at the University of Waterloo.
+Sarah is a BSc Kinesiology graduate with a Medical Physiology Minor and Pre-Health Professions Option from the University of Waterloo.

 Sarah previously acted as the Submissions Coordinator for McMaster Waterloo Regional Campus' Evidence-Based Medicine Case Report Journal.
 She has worked with local clinicians, residents, and medical learners to coordinate the first publication of the EBM-CR Journal.

 In a research capacity, Sarah has joined the CARPE team under the supervision of Matt Leyenaar.
 This project aims to develop a standardized assessment tool for community paramedic programs in order to improve care of vulnerable patient populations.